tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The analog signal representation is implemented as a submodule of the radio medium module.
 INET contains the following analog model types, presented in the order of increasing complexity:

+- **Unit disk**: Simple model featuring communication, interference and detection ranges as parameters.
+Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.

-- **Unit disk**: Simple model featuring only communication range and interference range as parameters.
+- **Unit disk**: Simple model featuring communication, interference and detection ranges as parameters.
 Reception in communication range is always successful, and outside of it always unsuccessful.
 Signals can be detected in the interference range, which might cause network nodes to defer from transmitting.
 Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.

-- **Scalar**: Signal power is represented by a scalar value.
-Transmissions have a center frequency and bandwidth. **TODO** attentuation due to distance or other stuff Signal interfere when their center frequency and bandwidth is exactly the same (and the signal power is high enough TODO).
+.. - **Scalar**: Signal power is represented by a scalar value.
+Transmissions have a center frequency and bandwidth; **TODO** attentuation due to distance or other stuff Signal interfere when their center frequency and bandwidth is exactly the same (and the signal power is high enough TODO).
 When there is no overlap in the frequency spectrum, they don't interfere.
 Overlapping signals can't be simulated with this model, it throws and error. **TODO** suitable for what

+- **Scalar**: Signal power is represented with a scalar value.
+Transmissions have a center frequency and bandwidth, but modeled as flat signals in frequency and time.
+Attenuation is simulated, and a SNIR value for reception can be calculated and used by error models to calculate reception probability.
+Signals can interfere only when their center frequency and bandwidth is exactly the same.
+Suitable for simulations where wireless channel, attenuation, SNIR, and error modeling is required/ but the emphasis is not on the details of the wireless PHY layer.

+..
+Transmissions are modeled as flat signals in frequency and time;

+..
+Signals with overlapping spectrums can't be simulated with this model.

+.. **TODO** suitable for what

 - **Dimensional**: Signal power is represented as a multidimensional function of frequency and time; arbitrary signal shapes can be defined in time and the frequency spectrum.
+Simulates attenuation and SNIR.
+Suitable for simulating interference of signals with partially overlapping spectrums, and cross-technology interference (**TODO** see also Coexistence).

+..
+In addition to simulating attenuation and SNIR

+.. **TODO** suitable for accurate interference and CTI simulation

-Attenuation and interference is modeled accurately.
-Suitable for simulating cross-technology interference (**TODO** see also Coexistence) **TODO** suitable for accurate interference and CTI simulation
+.. - **Dimensional**: Signal power is represented as a multidimensional function of frequency and time; arbitrary signal shapes can be defined in time and the frequency spectrum.
+Interference is modeled accurately.
+Suitable for simulating cross-technology interference (**TODO** see also Coexistence).

 More complex models are more accurate but require more computing performance.
 INET contains a version of radio and radio medium module for each type and technology, e.g. :ned:`Ieee80211UnitDiskRadio`/:ned:`UnitDiskRadioMedium`, :ned:`ApskScalarRadio`/:ned:`ApskScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadio`/:ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.
 **TODO** these models use the appropriate analog signal representation (i.e. the receiver, the transmitter, and the radio medium)

+INET contains a version of radio module for each analog model type and technology, e.g. for 802.11, there is :ned:`Ieee80211UnitDiskRadio`, :ned:`Ieee80211ScalarRadio` and :ned:`Ieee80211DimensionalRadio`.
+Similarly, other technologies (e.g. 802.15.4, Apsk radio) have the approrpirate versions.

+These modules usually have a corresponding radio medium module as well, e.g. :ned:`Ieee80211ScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.

+The corresponding radio and radio medium modules should be used together, but they can just be used with :ned:`RadioMedium` by setting the analog model type to the appropriate one in the radio medium module.
+The different radio medium module types don't have associated C++ classes, just extend RadioMedium with parameter settings suitable for the given technology.**TODO**

+The unit disk model is very simple and it doesn't have technology specific radio medium modules; all unit disk radios can be used with the generic UnitDiskRadioMedium (which is just RadioMedium with the analog model type set to unit disk)

+**TODO** these models use the appropriate analog signal representation (i.e. the receiver, the transmitter, and the radio medium)

+INET contains versions of technologies with the different analog model types, e.g. e.g. :ned:`Ieee80211UnitDiskRadio`/:ned:`UnitDiskRadioMedium`, :ned:`ApskScalarRadio`/:ned:`ApskScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadio`/:ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.

 so

+- there are technologies in INET such as Wifi, 802.15.4, apsk radio
+- there are versions of these with different analog models: Ieee80211UnitDiskRadio, Ieee80211ScalarRadio, Ieee80211DimensionalRadio
+- these have corresponding radio medium modules: UnitDiskRadioMedium, Ieee80211ScalarRadioMedium, Ieee80211DimensionalRadioMedium

+..     so

     - signal power is represented as a function of frequency and time
     - arbitrary signal shape can be defined in frequency and time